 As a Judge of the Santa Clara County Superior Court, Justice Mihara’s assignments covered civil trials and settlement conferences, law and motion, felony trials, family law, juvenile law, and probate matters.
 In 1993, Justice Mihara was appointed by Governor Pete Wilson to be an Associate Justice on the California Court of Appeal, Sixth Appellate District.
 Over the course of his 27 years at the Court of Appeal, he has authored over 250 published opinions and reviewed thousands of civil and criminal appeals and extraordinary writ matters.

 Justice Mihara is a member of the California Judges Association and served as President of the California Asian-Pacific American Judges Association from 2012-2013.
 He has co-chaired the Santa Clara County Bar Association’s Appellate Section and has served as part of its Law Related Education Committee and Minority Access Committee.
-He has been a Member of the Board of Directors of the Sentencing Alternatives Program since 1985 and is currently President of the Board.
+He was a Member of the Board of Directors of the Sentencing Alternatives Program from 1985 to 2021 and President of the Board for many years.